 Split-run test: some practical advice

-Written by Michael Heering Jeffrey Bertoen on
+by Michael Heering Jeffrey Bertoen

 Split-run tests, also known as A/B tests, are an effective way to optimize email marketing.
 These tests enable you to find out more about target groups, increase the ROI and to send more effective emailings.
 You can improve every new campaign by performing a larger or smaller split-run test as long as your open or click rate hasn't reached the limit of 100%.